Cause-Related Marketing: Elevating Business through Social Impact

 However, organizing such an event is, of course, demanding, costly and currently even forbidden.
 If you want to create a campaign in which the target group is actively involved and increases awareness of your brand, an alternative is offered in the form of a challenge on social networks.
 We all certainly remember the ice bucket challenge.
 Although it was not associated with any commercial brand, if you manage to connect the challenge with the brand appropriately, the results can significantly exceed expectations.

-• Iceland and palm oil
+• Iceland and Palm Oil

 To fight the wider competition, it is a far more effective strategy to be original than to follow in the same footsteps.
 The British supermarket chain Iceland has taken a bold and very costly step in this direction by starting to produce all of its branded products without palm oil.
 This certainly was appreciated by the customers who are bothered by the environmental impact of palm oil production.